-by: Judith Ridge, Markus Zusak, Ursula Dubosarsky, Rachael Craw, Sue Lawson, Felicity Castagna, Benjamin Law, Cath Crowley, Kate Constable, James Roy, Alison Croggon, Will Kostakis, Jaclyn Moriarty, Randa Abdel-Fattah, Shaun Tan, Mal Peet, Ambelin Kwaymullina, Simon French, Fiona Wood, Simmone Howell, Bernard Beckett, Queenie Chan, Jared Thomas, Emily Maguire, Catherine Mayo, Ted Dawe, Cathy Cassidy, Mandy Hager, Catherine Johnson, Brigid Lowry, Julia Lawrinson, Sue McPherson
+by: Judith Ridge, Markus Zusak, Ursula Dubosarsky, Rachael Craw, Sue Lawson, Felicity Castagna, Benjamin Law, Cath Crowley, Kate Constable, Alison Croggon, Will Kostakis, Jaclyn Moriarty, Randa Abdel-Fattah, Shaun Tan, Mal Peet, Ambelin Kwaymullina, Simon French, Fiona Wood, Simmone Howell, Bernard Beckett, Queenie Chan, Jared Thomas, Emily Maguire, Catherine Mayo, Ted Dawe, Cathy Cassidy, Mandy Hager, Catherine Johnson, Brigid Lowry, Julia Lawrinson, Sue McPherson

 Published by:Walker Books Australia

 A book for book lovers!